Get-AzSqlServer

 Example-2

-You can execute the below PowerShell command to get detailed information on all the SQL database servers under a specified Resource Group.
+You can execute the PowerShell command below to obtain detailed information on all SQL database servers within a specified Resource Group.

 Get-AzSqlServer -ResourceGroupName "Demo1234"